aesara-devs/aesara/doc/library/config.rst

     If ``'low'``, the text of exceptions will generally refer to apply nodes with short names such as ``'Elemwise{add_no_inplace}'``.
-If ``'high'``, some exceptions will also refer to ``Apply`` nodes with long descriptions
+If ``'high'``, some exceptions will also refer to :class:`Apply` nodes with long descriptions
     like:

     ::